 Sunscreens over 30 SPF

-Around the world, Sun Protection Factor (or SPF) is the overall measure of how effective sunscreen is.
+Sun Protection Factor (or SPF) is the international standard measure of how effective sunscreen is.
 One common misconception is that sunscreens with a higher SPF offer a better level of protection.
-As a result, travelers will either apply high-SPF sunscreen less often, or stay exposed longer with the belief their higher SPF sunscreen protects them.
+As a result, travelers will either apply high-SPF sunscreen less often, or stay under the sun longer with the belief their higher SPF sunscreen protects them.

 Potentially Allergenic Sunscreens

 One of the latest products to hit the marketplace, aerosol sunscreens offer travelers convenience in applying their sunscreen.
-However, aerosol-based products may not be the best method for overall sun protection.
+But aerosol-based products may not be the best method for overall sun protection.